zulip/zulip/docs/dev-env-first-time-contributors.md

 ### Requirements

-Installing the Zulip dev environment requires downloading several hundred megabytes of dependencies.
+Installing the Zulip development environment requires downloading several hundred megabytes of dependencies.
 You will need an active internet connection throughout the entire installation processes.
 (See [Specifying a proxy](#specifying-a-proxy) if you need a proxy to access the internet.)